oskaremilsson/quizmasterz-1dv022/examination/README.md

 ## Quiz select
 There is a drop-down selector that allows you to change the quiz server from a given list.
 Named after what types of question there is.
+Changes stored in local storage to be fetched on load.

 My own quiz-servers run on an cloud-server 24/7.